-- Check that the x-y stage settings are properly set (probably to the nominal 10.0).
+- Check that the x-y stage settings are properly set on the blue side (probably to the nominal 10.0).

-- Visually check the dichroics to be sure the ones you want are where you expect.
+- Check the dichroics to be sure the ones you want are installed.

-Start SoftwareFrom the user account on gouda, karnak, or shard start the following software:
+Start SoftwareFrom the user account on gouda, karnak, or shanevnc start the following software:

 - The Kast motor controller by typing kast start obs in an xterm window.